 “Delta College hosted the program for female students from high schools in Stockton, Linden, Tracy and Calaveras County as an opportunity to learn about the vast Career Technical Education programs that are available to study.
 Girls spent much of Friday with faculty in programs such as automotive, engineering and robotics to work hands-on in shops, as well as get ideas for possible career choices.”

 Bruce Mulligan’s knack for art and welding has followed him from France to Clackamas Community College.
 He has been teaching since 1994, and began at the college this fall.
 Mulligan has also been a member of Amorphic Robot Works since 1994.
 ARW is a company that designs large scale kinetic art.
 When he first started working with the company, he was a volunteer.

 Welding Gone Wrong

 “Federal officials have confirmed that they are investigating Monday’s explosion and fire that killed one worker and shut down two huge pipelines that fuel metro Atlanta and much of the east coast.”

 Welding Supplies on Sale

-Now you can find the best deals on welders and welding supplies at the Baker’s Gas and Welding website.
+Now you can find the best deals on welders and welding supplies at Baker’s Gas and Welding website.
 You’ll find the latest deals in welders, welding safety gear, and welding supplies, including cutting edge name brand welding machines.
-You’ll find tons of customer reviews and all of the top name welding brands at the lowest prices online.
+You’ll find tons of customer reviews and all of the top-name welding brands at the lowest prices online.